 This section presents an outline to buying and selling factors as well as the necessary procedures for structuring transactions, negotiations and settlements.

-5 Questions To Ask Before Buying A Business Video
+5 Questions To Ask Before Buy Biz Sell

-The decision to buy and sell a business requires careful consideration of the many factors involved.
+The decision to buy biz sell requires careful consideration of the many factors involved.
 If you are a seller, these factors include preparing your business for sale and finding buyers.
 If you are a buyer, they include pricing and financing your purchase.